dondon1993/Home_Credit/README.md

 # Modelling

 Final model is heavily based on lightgbm models.
 I trained 10 first level lightgbm models with 5-fold validation scheme with different random seeds.
 I also trained 1 xgboost and 1 catboost models with 5-fold validation scheme.
-In the second level model I combined out of folds results from 12 models as features with earlier features and used lightgbm to fit.
+In the second level I used results from 12 models as features and combined them with earlier engineered features to form the new training data.
+A lightgbm model is applied to fit the new data.
 It improves both the local CV and LB results.
 The final result is 0.79718 ranked 214/7190.

 # Summary